pubnub/pubnub-mcp-server/resources/sdk_docs/python_access-manager.md

 5    .channel("myChannel") \
 6    .message("Hello from PubNub Python SDK") \
 7    .pn_async(my_callback_function)

 ```

 ##### User ID / UUID

-User ID may be referred to as UUID/uuid in APIs; it holds the value set as userId during initialization.
+User ID is also referred to as `UUID/uuid` in some APIs and responses and holds the value of the `userId` set during initialization.

 ## Grant token

-Requires:
+##### Requires Access Manager add-on

-- Access Manager add-on enabled (Admin Portal)
+Enable the Access Manager add-on for your key in the Admin Portal.

-- Secret Key in SDK initialization
+##### Requires Secret Key authentication

+Initialize your server-side SDK with a Secret Key to grant permissions.

-Generates a token with ttl, authorized_uuid, and permissions on:
+`grant_token()` issues a token with TTL, optional `authorized_uuid`, and permissions on resources:
-- channels
-- groups
-- uuids

-Only authorized_uuid (if set) can use the token.
+- Resources: `channels`, `groups`, `uuids`

-Permissions per resource:
+- Permissions by resource:
   - channels: read, write, get, manage, update, join, delete
   - groups: read, manage
   - uuids: get, update, delete

-TTL:
-- Required; minutes the token is valid (1–43,200).
-No default.

-RegEx:
+- TTL: required; minutes; min 1, max 43,200 (30 days)
-- Grant by pattern using pattern definitions.
+- RegEx patterns: specify permissions by pattern using `pattern`

-Authorized UUID:
+- Authorized UUID: restrict token to a single client UUID
-- If omitted, any UUID can use the token.
-Set it to prevent impersonation.

 ### Method(s)

 ```
 `1grant_token() \
 2    .ttl(int) \